Joel Engardio on San Francisco Issues

 [Click to read Joel's essays on tech]

-As a gay man, I arrived in San Francisco looking for a better life like many lesbian, gay, bisexual and transgender people who came before me.
-I met my future husband in San Francisco when I didn't think we would ever be allowed to legally get married.
-It was a triumph to walk down the aisle with him.
-But in many parts of the world — including my husband's home country of Taiwan — the freedom to marry still does not exist for same-sex couples.
+As a gay man, Joel arrived in San Francisco looking for a better life like many lesbian, gay, bisexual and transgender people who came before him.
+Joel met his husband in San Francisco when they didn't think they would ever be allowed to get legally married.
+For Joel and Lionel, it was a triumph to officially walk down the aisle.
+But in many parts of the world marriage equality still does not exist for same-sex couples.
 Even in the United States, LGBTQ people do not have federal protections against employment or housing discrimination.
 There is still more work ahead to ensure that all LGBTQ people can live fully and equally.

 [Click to read Joel's essays on LGBTQ issues]

-My political philosophy is individual liberty and government accountability.
-I served as a member of San Francisco's Democratic County Central Committee, representing the westside.
-I currently serve on the board of directors of the United Democratic Club and the Alice B. Toklas LGBT Democratic Club in San Francisco.
-I am guided by the following principles: (1) Encourage innovation, not status quo.
+Joel’s political philosophy is individual liberty and government accountability.
+Joel served as a member of San Francisco's Democratic County Central Committee, representing the westside.
+He currently serves on the board of directors of the United Democratic Club and the Alice B. Toklas LGBT Democratic Club in San Francisco.
+Joel is guided by the following principles: (1) Encourage innovation, not status quo.
 (2) Follow common sense, not sacred cows.
 (3) Negotiate practical solutions with empathy.
 (4) Protect personal freedoms.
 (5) Practice fiscal responsibility.
 (6) Spend public funds only on what works.
 (7) Measure for results and accountability.
 (8) Fund social goals with economic growth.
 (9) Promote community service and charity.
 (10) Value and invest in education for all.

 [Click to read Joel's essays on politics]